 If you want to get a head start on preparing your food, a few simple tasks will help make your meal plan that much more successful:

 - Marinate proteins.
-Give your meals an extra boost of flavor by soaking chicken or beef in a marinade about a day before you want to eat it.
+Give your meals an extra boost of flavor by soaking chicken or beef in a marinade in the fridge about a day before you want to eat it.
 Seafood needs just 15 to 60 minutes of marinating before it's ready to cook, according to Consumer Reports.